Exposition Universelle (1900): The Porte Monumentale

 Response to the monumental gateway was mixed, with some critics comparing it to a pot-bellied stove.
 It was described as "lacking in taste" and was considered by some critics to be the ugliest of all the exhibits.
 La Parisienne, made by Moreau-Vauthier, was referred to by some as "the triumph of prostitution" because of her flowing robe and modernized figure and was criticized by many visitors.

 The interior of the central dome had niches holding large sculptures.
 One was described as both a personification of electricity and as Salammbô, Gustave Flaubert's infamous Carthaginian femme fatale, who was a symbol of light.
-La Porte Monumental is considered to be a structure of the Salammbô style and 'the most typically 1900 monument of the entire exhibition'.
+La Porte Monumentale is considered to be a structure of the Salammbô style and 'the most typically 1900 monument of the entire exhibition'.

 The controversial gateway became known as La Salamanda among the public because it resembled the stocky and intricately designed salamander-stoves of the time, only adding to its ridicule.

 In literature

-The American memoirist and historian Henry Adams wrote about the exposition in The Education of Henry Adams, in a chapter titled “The Dynamo and the Virgin.”
-Adams used the occasion to ruminate upon the implications of the Machine Age, expressing concern over what he perceived to be a clash between technology (“the dynamo,” a reference to the new engines on display) and the tradition of art and spirituality (“the Virgin,” in reference to displays of older artwork) in addressing human needs.
+The American memoirist and historian Henry Adams wrote about the exposition in The Education of Henry Adams, in a chapter titled "The Dynamo and the Virgin."
+Adams used the occasion to ruminate upon the implications of the Machine Age, expressing concern over what he perceived to be a clash between technology ("the dynamo," a reference to the new engines on display) and the tradition of art and spirituality ("the Virgin," in reference to displays of older artwork) in addressing human needs.
 The chapter is considered to be an early iteration of the conversations about technology and life that continued in the 20th and 21st centuries.